Subscribe to updates

 Pension Fund Committee 20 March 2026 Agenda Review

-Mike Neville, Senior Democratic Services Officer, provided an update on the Part I items discussed at the Pension Fund Committee meeting on 20 March 2026.
-Key discussions relevant to the Board included the LCPF Strategic Plan 2026-29 and Budget 2026/27, a Fit for the Future update, and a review of the Funding Strategy Statement.
-An update was also provided on structural changes within Local Pensions Partnership Ltd to facilitate the expansion of the investment pool.
+This report provided an update on items considered by the Pension Fund Committee on 20 March 2026 that fall within the remit of the Pension Board.
+These included the LCPF Strategic Plan 2026-29 and Budget 2026/27, a Fit for the Future Update, and a Review of the Funding Strategy Statement.
+An update was also provided on structural changes to Local Pensions Partnership Ltd to facilitate the expansion of the investment pool.

 Urgent Business